jonathanzong/hypertable-client/README.md

 --------------------------------

 - Fork the project
-- Increase awesomeness of project
+- Increase awesomeness of the project
 - Test new awesomeness
 - Commit and send a pull request